weareunderdesign/svg-icon.js/CONTRIBUTING.md

    > You might also be asked for a `one-time-password` if there is 2FA applied on your account.
    >
-2. We use `np` to simplify the process of publishing.
-   Install the `np` package globally by entering the command below.
-(Skip this step if np is already installed)
+2. Set the package semantic version correctly at `package.json`.
    ```
-   npm install --global np
+   {
+    ...
+   "version": "*.*.*",
+    ...
+   }
    ```
-3. Ensure there is nothing left to commit and commit any pending work.
-   Then run the below command.
+3. Then run the below command to publish the new version of package.
    ```
-   np
+   npm --access=public publish
    ```

-   `np` will now ask you to select the [SemVer](https://semver.org/) number as part of the versioning process.
-Select the appropriate update type.

-   Next `np` will ask to verify your selection.
-Hit `Y` to continue.
-4. Once publishing is completed, `np` will prompt a browser window for adding the release notes to GitHub.
-Fill in the details.

 That’s all!
 Your package is published!